 The incident comes days after a Boeing 767 landed on its belly in Warsaw after the landing gear failed to deploy.

-The wheels-up landing was hailed as a miraculous escape for the 230 people on board, but aviation experts say such incidents are relatively rare.
+The wheels-up landing was hailed as a miraculous escape for 230 people on board, but aviations experts say such incidents are relatively rare.

 The landing gear for the 787 Dreamliner is made by Messier-Dowty.
-Parent Safran (SAF.PA) declined to comment.
+Parent Safran (SAF.PA) was available to comment.

-(Reporting by Tim Kelly and Kyle Peterson; Writing by Tim Hepher; Editing by David Holmes and Maureen Bavdek)
+(Reporting by Tim Kelly; Writing by Tim Hepher; Editing by David Holmes)